Code of Conduct International Student Higher Education

 Third-country nationals:

-Individuals from other countries than Switzerland or the Member States of the EU/EEA who continue or will continue a full-time study programme at an educational institution established in the Netherlands.
+Individuals from other countries than Switzerland or the Member States of the EU/EEA who continue or will continue a full-time study programme at an education institution established in the Netherlands.

 2.1

 a.
 The accreditation of the study programme as referred to in Section 6.2.
-In case the accreditation has been carried out by an organisation other than the NVAO, international students will be informed about the consequences in respect of the recognition of the degree and the diploma by the Dutch government;
+In case the accreditation has been carried out by an organization other than the NVAO, international students will be informed about the international legal regulation that is invoked to grant the degree, in which country that regulation is in force, which international institution grants the degree and that the programme does not lead to a degree based on the Dutch Higher Education and Research Act (WHW);

 b.
-A description of the study programme and the certificate that will be obtained, and the examination regulations (or comparable regulations) or a summary thereof;
+A description of the study programme, the certificate that will be obtained, and the legal status of the certificate including the examination regulations (or comparable regulations) or a summary thereof;

 c.
 The admission requirements of the study programme, including policies for admission and registration and the associated costs as referred to in Sections 3, 4 and 5;

 f.
-The standardisation of the student progress as referred to in Section 6.5 en 6.6;
+The standardization of the student progress as referred to in Section 6;

 g.
 Housing and the Dutch housing situation, how to take out a health insurance policy and open a Dutch bank account;